Protracted social conflict: Invention

 The third stage is termed "inventing" and focuses on the "how" of "cooperatively resolving the conflict and its core through integrative solutions."
 This stage suggests a mutual attempt by all actors involved to create a mean of ending the conflict.
 It is suggested by Rothman and Olson that since both parties have now come to recognize the other's identity through the two previous stages, "they can concretely explore collaboratively how the tangible issues ... of the conflict can be resolved without threatening the identity of the other."
 The invention of possible means of solutions leads directly to the fourth stage.

 Action

 The fourth and final stage of the ARIA model addresses the "why" and "who" of the conflict, as well as the "how" of cooperation through the tangible "what" of solutions.
 Here, the conflict resolution process based on identity is completed by the concrete outlining of future actions.
 This stage leads to the tangible resolution of the conflict.

-Protracted social conflict in Sri Lanka
+STAR model

+One conflict resolution model, known as STAR or Strategies for Trauma Awareness and Resilience, may also show promise as a strategy for resolving protracted conflicts: this model specifically emphasizes historical trauma as a root cause of violence.
+The model involves a number of stages which are framed as a spiral, which moves from the initial experience of trauma toward the possibility of reconciliation and includes stages that involve the cultivation of tolerance, engaging offenders, mourning, reflecting on root causes of conflicts, and creating a new group identity through the integration of trauma.

+Truth and reconciliation commissions

+Truth commissions are official groups which are intended to investigate the causes and impacts of human rights abuses and war crimes.
+They typically give reports that present their findings and that include recommendations about how to repair past harms and prevent future ones.

+Contact

+Contact methods involve, quite simply, putting groups who are engaged in protracted conflicts in contact with each other toward reducing hostility and increasing inter-group understanding and tolerance.
+This strategy of conflict resolution can also involve the use of other models within the broader strategy.
+There are ongoing questions within the field about the efficacy of this model in situations that involve asymmetrical conflict.

+Amnesty

+Amnesty is a tool that is sometimes used in protracted social conflict resolution processes.
+This is a process where people who have committed crimes are pardoned from the typical legal proceedings and consequences associated with those crimes.
+This tool is considered controversial, but it can be particularly useful in the course of signing peace agreements.

+Identity Affirmation

+The identity affirmation model centers around an intent to disrupt negative views dominant in-groups hold regarding less powerful and more marginalized groups.
+It uses the same strategies that dominant groups employ to enforce dehumanized and objectified depictions of marginalized groups, and it then turns those strategies around to socially reconstruct the dominant group's view of the humanity of the marginalized group.